10 Best Fillers for Meatloaf

 This is the most common filler I’ve seen.
 Italian -style breadcrumbs blend in seamlessly with the meat and it’s great for anyone who doesn’t like to find huge chunks of bread in their meal.
 Also, the seasoning of the breadcrumbs compliments the meat quite well.
 This is an old reliable that you can’t go wrong with (unless there’s a gluten or dairy allergy.
 Make sure you check the label first!)

 A lot of people like to make meatloaf using bread soaked in milk.
 This holds the meat together better and helps it maintain its natural juices.
 I’ve found the best way to do this is to break up white bread, drop it into the chopped meat mixture and pour the desired amount of milk on top of it.
+The bread will soak up the milk.
+Then you mix it together.

 I’ve personally never tried this one, but a lot of people swear by using dry oatmeal as the filler for their meatloaf.
 I can see the appeal as it’s mostly flavorless and won’t throw off the meat and seasoning.
 It is also lighter than bread or breadcrumbs, making it a good bet for those of us trying to watch our figures.